-Numbers of hard coral recruits less than 10 cm in diameter reduced on these reefs during the 2018 ambient surveys, from a grand mean over all locations of about 1.1 per square metre to 0.6 per square metre (Figure 21).
-This is on the low side of means ranging from 0.7 to 1.8 per sq m from surveys of other fringing reef areas using the same method (A.M.
+Numbers of hard coral recruits less than 10 cm in diameter remained the same on these reefs during the 2019 ambient surveys, with a grand mean over all locations of about 1.0-1.1 per square m compared to 0.6 per square m in July 2018 (Figure 20).
+This is within the range of means ranging from 0.7 to 1.8 per sq m from surveys of other GBR fringing reef areas using the same method (A.M.
 Ayling unpublished data).
 Recruit numbers were significantly higher on Round Top and Slade than on Victor and Keswick (Table 13).

 Recruit numbers have only been recorded since March 2015.
-As would be expected there was a significant decrease in recruit numbers caused by Cyclone Debbie in 2017 (Figure 21).
+As would be expected there was a significant decrease in recruit numbers caused by Cyclone Debbie in 2017 (Figure 20).
 The decrease in recruit numbers during 2018 was probably due to the marked increase in algal cover over this time.
 This dense algal cover may have smothered recruits or caused a bias in the counts by making it hard to detect the small corals reliably.
+In addition, lower reproductive output by corals in the region due to lethal and sublethal stress from the 2017 bleaching events may have reduced recruitment which would have been measurable at these locations in July 2018.
+Recruit numbers have increased again since the July 2018 survey.

 The dominant coral group represented in the recruit population for the three inshore locations was dendrophyllid corals in the genus Turbinaria.
-This group accounted for between 66% and 77% of total coral recruits in these locations (Figure 22).
+This group accounted for between 70% and 90% of total coral recruits in these locations (Figure 21).
 Faviids also recruited well on these inshore locations.
-The recruit population on the offshore Keswick Island was different, with faviids accounting for over 36% of recruits and Acropora (13%) also important.
+The recruit population on the offshore Keswick Island was different, with faviids accounting for 50% of recruits and pocilloporids (24%) also important.
 Other corals that were rare on the inshore reefs were also important as recruits on Keswick Island.
-This group included species such as Pachyseris speciosa, Lobophyllia hemprichii and Merulina ampliata and accounted for 36% of all recruits.
+This group included species such as Pachyseris speciosa, Lobophyllia hemprichii and Merulina ampliata and accounted for 20% of all recruits.

 Table 13.
-Hay Point Fringing Reefs: Patterns in the Density of Hard Coral Recruits Between the Last ThreeSurveys: ANOVA Results
+Hay Point Fringing Reefs: Patterns in the Density of Hard Coral Recruits Between the Last Three Surveys: ANOVA Results

-Factor: Location Time LxT

-Hard coral recruits
+Factor: Location Time LxT Hard coral recruits

-NS = not significant; = 0.05>p >0.01, = 0.01> p>0.001; = p< 0.001
+NS = not significant; \ = 0.05>p>0.01, \\ = 0.01>p>0.001; \\\ = p<0.001

-Figure 21.
+Figure 20.
 Changes in density of hard coral recruits over the ambient surveys.
-Graphs show mean density of hard coral recruits per m-2 from six sites in each location for the past seven ambient surveys.
+Graphs show mean density of hard coral recruits per m-2 from six sites in each location for the past nine ambient surveys.
 Error bars are standard errors.

-Figure 22.
+Figure 21.
 Composition of the hard coral recruit population in the four locations over the ambient surveys.
 Graphs show mean percentage composition of the major groups of coral recruits from the four locations.
-Composition is averaged across both 2018 ambient surveys.
+Composition is averaged across both 2019 ambient surveys.